How To Enable TPM 2.0 In BIOS for Windows 11

 2. Now enter ‘Advanced mode’ by pressing F7.

-3. Go to “Security tab” to find the “Intel® Platform Trust Technology” option and “Enable” it.
+3. Go to the “Security tab” to find the “Intel® Platform Trust Technology” option and “Enable” it.

 For AMD

-• Go to “Settings” tab then select ‘Miscellaneous’ option.
+• Go to the “Settings” tab then select the ‘Miscellaneous’ option.

-• Now select “AMD CPU fTPM” and switch option to “Enabled“.
+• Now select “AMD CPU fTPM” and switch the option to “Enabled“.

 That’s it for this guide.
-If you can’t find these settings then your motherboard might be running in old bios.
-If you face any kind of problem please comment down below. we will happy to help you.
+If you can’t find these settings, then your motherboard might be running in an old BIOS.
+If you face any kind of proble,m please comment down below. we will be happy to help you.

 akash